 Treatment of dysphagia

-Management is through an MDT and depends very much on the cause.
+Dysphagia treatment very much depends on the cause.
 Where possible, the priority is to treat the underlying medical condition.

-The patient could simply be advised to modify the consistency or types of food eaten.
-There are also exercises for strengthening, such as swallowing muscles and manoeuvres of the head and neck to make each swallow more safely.
+The patient could simply be advised to modify the consistency or types of food they eat.
+There are also strengthening exercises, such as exercising the swallowing muscles and head and neck manoeuvres to make each swallow safer.

 Surgery for swallowing difficulties

-Surgical techniques for helping with the swallow mechanism again depend on the underlying cause, are varied and should only be offered by dysphagia specialists.
-These may include a tracheostomy to look after the airway, surgery on the muscles of swallowing or on the vocal cords, surgery on a pharyngeal pouch, diverting the airway to a hole in the neck and even removing the larynx.
+Surgical techniques that improve the swallow mechanism again depend on the underlying cause.
+They are varied and should only be offered by dysphagia specialists.
+These may include a tracheostomy to look after the airway, swallowing muscles surgery or on the vocal cords or pharyngeal pouch surgery.
+Other procedures include diverting the airway to a hole in the neck or even removing the larynx.